smcgsmith/Canopy_Cover_Estimator/README.md

 # Canopy_Cover_Estimator
-Estimate percent canopy cover from mobile phone imagess.
+Estimate percent canopy cover from mobile phone images.

+To download this code: